Kadaseela Biriyani: Soundtrack

-The Original Background Score or Music of the film is composed by Vinoth Thanigasalam and the songs are composed by Neil Sebastian and Judah Paul.
+The original background score of the film was composed by Vinoth Thanigasalam and the songs are composed by Neil Sebastian and Judah Paul.
 The songs album featured seven tracks with lyrics written by Umadevi, Suhail Koya, Tenzin Rangdol, Payal John and Solar Sai.

 Reception

 Srivatsan S. of The Hindu stated that, "even though the film won't give you a wholesome feeling, the commitment from a debutant filmmaker is visible and I’m willing to give all my money".
 Haricharan Pudipeddi of Hindustan Times wrote that "the film is one of the most bizarre films to come out of Tamil cinema in recent years, unabashedly raw indie film and is largely brilliant and naive in parts".
 He also added that, the film manages to stay largely engaging and is worth being called one of the best films of the year.
-Behindwoods rated the film with 3/5 stars, stating that "the film does have its share of flaws but they're minuscule in nature, as the general audience might have engagement issues with the film, but once you cross that barrier, there's a Biriyani feast awaiting you from Nishanth and team".

 Navein Darshan of The New Indian Express praised the director, saying that "the film is dark, yet hilarious, despite being filled with newcomers, but pleasantly surprises by delivering a finished product, signaling the arrival of a daring filmmaker".
 Sify called the film an amusing thriller as it deserves a watch for its unique presentation, style, and original plot.
-Dinamalar rated the film with 2.5/5 stars, stating that, "even though the film tests our patience in the first half, it turns into an engrossing product in the second half with several scenes deserving applause".
+Dinamalar rated the film with 2.5/5 stars, stating that, even though the film tests their patience in the first half, it turns into an engrossing product in the second half with several scenes deserving applause.
 M Suganth of The Times of India rated the film with 3.5/5 stating that, "the thriller film is full of cinematic vigour and keeps us hooked from start to finish and unfolds like a dark comic experience, filled with colourful characters".
 He concluded that "the filmmaker announces his arrival loud and clear and we can't wait to see where he goes from here".

-The well received and critically celebrated areas are its luscious cinematography along with its intensely unique sound design and its bizarre background score or music.